 Among the rest, the long vents on the Arc'teryx Sabre AR provide adequate ventilation for resort and backcountry use.
 The Patagonia Powder Bowl long vents on the exterior of the leg, but the mesh blocks the full flow of air.
-The North Face Freedom Insulated, Spyder Dare, and Columbia Ridge 2 Run II vents are all located on the interior of the leg and have a mesh backing.
+The North Face Freedom Insulated and Spyder Dare vents are located on the interior of the leg and have a mesh backing.
 These provided the least amount of air exchange and heat dumping in our trial period.

 Just like in all cold-weather clothing, insulation matters.
 It is important to note, however, that most skiers give little thought to their pants' insulation because our lower bodies aren't as sensitive to cold as our upper bodies.
 In cold conditions, layering underneath usually works best.
 So we tested for warmth but didn't put a great deal of weight on this metric.
-The warmest pants in our test are the Top Pick for cold conditions, the Spyder Dare, and the Best Buy Freedom Insulated.
+The warmest pants in our test are the top choice for cold conditions, the Spyder Dare, and the best value Freedom Insulated.

-We granted a Top Pick Award to the insulated Spyder Dare.
-This product is the best-insulated pant in our test, and we recommend it for those looking for the warmest option.
+Our favorite insulated pant is the Spyder Dare.
+This product performed highly in the warmth metric while also remaining relatively comfortable and weather resistant.
 When skiing in truly frigid conditions, we would reach for the Dare pants over the others.
-That said, they are too warm for most days at lower latitude ski destinations like Taos or Lake Tahoe.
+That said, they are too warm for most days at milder ski destination.

-Pants constructed with "2-layer" construction, like the Patagonia Powder Bowl, Columbia Ridge 2 Run III, Picture Yakuomo Bib, and Marmot Discovery Bib, offer just the right amount of warmth for most ski conditions in the US.
+Pants constructed with "2-layer" construction, like the Patagonia Powder Bowl, Picture Yakuomo Bib, and Marmot Discovery Bib, offer just the right amount of warmth for most ski conditions in the US.
 Separate from the outer shell is a hanging lining, either mesh or fleece.
-The air space between the fabric layers adds just a touch of warmth, without tipping them into "too hot" status.
+The air space between the fabric layers adds just a touch of warmth without tipping them into "too hot" status.

-The shell-only ("three-layer") pants like the FlyLow Chemical Snow Pants, Arc'Teryx Rush LT, and FlyLow Gear Baker Bibs have the least insulation.
-The Editors' Choice Arc'Teryx Sabre AR is made with a three-layer construction, but the inner layer is fuzzy.
+The shell-only ("three-layer") pants like the FlyLow Chemical Snow Pants and FlyLow Gear Baker Bibs have the least insulation.
+The Editors' favorite Arc'Teryx Sabre AR is made with a three-layer construction, but the inner layer is fuzzy.
 This adds enough warmth to simulate the insulation value of the "two-layer" pants with three-layer construction.

 Backcountry pants and warmth require some further discussion.
 Backcountry skiing is both warmer (when going uphill) and colder (in the event of even a minor emergency with no lodge available) than regular resort skiing.
 We bring extra layers for emergencies, and we choose our primary ski pants for the uphill portion.
 Our backcountry ski-specific pants are not nearly as warm as our resort pants, for a good reason.
 Of those we tested, there was still a range of warmth offered.
-The Arc'Teryx Rush LT is a unique, outlier product that is basically a glorified rain pant with some ski features.
-It provides no insulation.
 The OR Tralbreaker II pants are made with a thick softshell fabric and are generally warm enough for most conditions while also dumping heat effectively when needed.
 The Norrona Lyngen Hybrid pants are very thin softshells and won't provide adequate warmth for normal mid-winter conditions.

 Important features are integrated belts, pockets, key or pass clips, and Recco technology.
 None of these features are make-or-break attributes, but a full set of features makes a good pair of pants even better.

 The Flylow Gear Baker Bib has the best set of features in our review.
 They have tons of pockets in convenient locations, with waterproof zippers on all exposed pockets.
-We liked the features on the Yakuomo Bib, especially the unique drawstring that pulls up the back of the pants cuffs, so they don't get scuffed when walking on pavement.
-The FlyLow Chemical and Arc'Teryx Sabre AR are light on features, with only a couple pockets.
+We liked the Yakuomo Bib features, especially the unique drawstring that pulls up the back of the pants cuffs so they don't get scuffed when walking on pavement.
+The FlyLow Chemical and Arc'Teryx Sabre AR are light on features, with only a couple of pockets.
 The Marmot Discovery pockets are almost worthless because they can't be closed.

-For backcountry-specific models, we looked for a clip or tether located inside a pocket to attach an avalanche transceiver.
+We looked for a clip or tether located inside a pocket to attach an avalanche transceiver for backcountry-specific models.
 This allows the transceiver to be worn in a pocket, which is how most backcountry skiers prefer to wear their beacons, compared to the traditional chest harness.
-The beacon pocket is located above the waist on the Rush LT, and in the right handwarmer pocket in the Trailbreaker II.
+The beacon pocket is located in the right handwarmer pocket in the Trailbreaker II.
 The Norrona Lyngen Hybrid doesn't have a transceiver clip.

 Style is subjective.
 However, some rules generally apply.
 Many skiers prefer pants that blend in with the crowd and use their jackets to make a fashion statement.
 But if you end up at the watering hole at the end of the day, you'll probably take your jacket off, in which case your pants will be the centerpiece of your look.
 Furthermore, anyone who has ever skied at a resort knows that there is a ton of thought that goes into the overall look of a ski get-up.
 And really, it's a shame to spend so much money on a pair of pants that look terrible.